XiaoMingXing/learn/data-group.md

+### Todo list:

+* Negotiate about lunch session inside of data group and claim for lunch
+* Negotiate about how many people contribute in this training is affordable ?
+* Check the data books which need to put in office
+* Review about the courses which we can share in the training session
+* Prepare the discuss content with Gordan and Thao

+* Do expense for the taxi and books
+*

+###

 We have our second success meeting and align together different things today.

 People who are interesting with our group, can click below link to join us